JuanmaDevG/cream/README.md

 as possible, an external library is a piece of code that contains functions to call, or classes to instantiate (c++) and use in your program's code.

 If you're using the Dynamic Link Library (.dll for Windows) or Shared Object (.so for Linux), you would tipically need to use the runtime linker, BUT you're lucky to have the header file ``cargs.h`` that will make the linkage much more simple.
-In the case you're using the Static Library (.lib for Windows / .a for Windows) the header file is MANDATORY.
+In the case you're using the Static Library (.lib for Windows / .a for Linux) the header file is MANDATORY.

 You have some **OPTIONS** to locate the header file (cargs.h) and the cargs.lib/libcargs.a (or for dynamic linking cargs.dll/libcargs.so) file: